How Busy is Too Busy?

 By Ali Houshmand, MA, LPC, LMFT, Wonders & Worries Child Life Staff

 This time of year we celebrate the start of the school year and the return to ‘normal’ schedules.
 But parents can also feel overwhelmed by the requirements of children’s school work, sports, hobbies and shuttling between extracurricular activities.
-And families facing a parental illness can feel particularly overwhelmed by the sudden increase in time pressures.
+And families facing a parental illness or injury can feel particularly overwhelmed by the sudden increase in time pressures.

 There is nothing wrong with school-aged children participating in multiple activities.
 Children do well with and enjoy a healthy level of structure in their daily lives.
 Routines give them a sense of control and consistency that they need to succeed.